 If you don’t already have a budget, there are free budget apps such as Personal Capital and Mint, to help you get started budgeting.

-When making this decision in 2023, you’ll want to consider how much money you have, how long before your mortgage is up for renewal, and what the interest rate will be in years to come.
+When making this decision, you’ll want to consider how much money you have, how long before your mortgage is up for renewal, and what the interest rate will be in years to come.

 Also, do you have a high-risk tolerance to potentially make more money down the road?
 If you’re okay with a bit of risk, then investing may be the better option for you.